castle/castle-python/README.rst

 Configuration
 -------------

-import and configure the library with your Castle API secret.
+Import and configure the library with your Castle API secret.

 .. code:: python